Rising serum PSA after treatment for localized prostate cancer: Systemic therapy

 However, systemic treatment may be indicated for some men when clinical and radiographic features suggest that disseminated disease is highly probable, and hence, salvage local therapy is not indicated.
 In others cases, systemic therapy may be useful in men when comorbidity or advanced age precludes aggressive local salvage therapy.

 The role of systemic therapy in men with a PSA recurrence without evidence of disseminated disease will be reviewed here.
 The management of patients with disseminated prostate cancer is discussed separately.
-(See "Overview of the treatment of disseminated prostate cancer".)
+(See "Overview of the treatment of disseminated castration-sensitive prostate cancer".)

 - Punnen S, Cooperberg MR, D'Amico AV, et al. Management of biochemical recurrence after primary treatment of prostate cancer: a systematic review of the literature.
 Eur Urol 2013; 64:905.

 - Fossati N, Karnes RJ, Cozzarini C, et al. Assessing the Optimal Timing for Early Salvage Radiation Therapy in Patients with Prostate-specific Antigen Rise After Radical Prostatectomy.
 Eur Urol 2016; 69:728.

 - van den Bergh RC, van Casteren NJ, van den Broeck T, et al. Role of Hormonal Treatment in Prostate Cancer Patients with Nonmetastatic Disease Recurrence After Local Curative Treatment: A Systematic Review.
 Eur Urol 2016; 69:802.